doherty100/azuresandbox/README.md

 ##### Default subnet IP address prefixes

-This section documents the default subnet IP address prefixes used in the samples.
+This section documents the default subnet IP address prefixes used in the configurations.
 Subnets enable you to segment the virtual network into one or more sub-networks and allocate a portion of the virtual network's address space to each subnet.
 You can then connect network resources to a specific subnet, and control ingress and egress using [network security qroups](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview).

 Virtual network | Subnet | IP address prefix | First | Last | IP address count
 --- | --- | --- | --- | --- | --: